* Morgan Stanley hired to explore options for controversial unit

 Also on Thursday, MSCI reported a 14.6 percent rise in third-quarter net income to $55.3 million, or 46 cents per share.

-Shares of MSCI closed at $40.77 in trading on Thursday, down 1.0 percent.
+Shares of MSCI fell 1 percent at $40.85 in morning trading.
 At Wednesday's close, the stock had risen 33 percent since the beginning of the year.